-When it comes to the size of a post, some tell you it must be a lengthy article.
-Yes, a long post which is interesting, informative, educational, factual and most importantly, well written and engaging, will do well but stretching a 500 word post to become 1000 words or more, just for the sake of meeting a ‘minimum word count’, is not the answer.
+When it comes to the size of a post, everyone will tell you it needs to be long, several thousand words + if possible.
+Yes, a long post that is interesting, informative, educational, factual and most importantly, well written and engaging, will do well but stretching a 500-word post for the sake of it, to become 1000 words or more, just to meet a ‘minimum word count’, is not the answer.
 Extending sentences and adding drivel isn’t going to help.

 You may choose to pay someone to write for you, or you may invest the time to do it yourself.
 Whichever you choose, read through this post to gain a better understanding of what makes a perfect blog post.

-The post was grammatically incorrect, punctuated poorly and inconsistent in the way it delivered it’s message to the reader.
+The post was grammatically incorrect, punctuated poorly and inconsistent in the way it delivered its message to the reader.
 It was beyond a proof read and edit and needed a total re-write.
-It wasn’t worth it and was subsequently binned.
+It wasn’t worth it and was subsequently filed in the recycle bin.
 Lesson learnt!

 So what makes a perfect blog post?

-Before I answer that, lets consider why you need the post and what it’s objective will be.
+Before I answer that, let us consider why you need the post and what it’s objective will be.

 Before you start writing, identify the purpose for your post.